Jackie L. Smallbones, Th.D.

 Dr. Smallbones is a native of South Africa and an ordained minister in the Reformed Church of America.
-She teaches biblical studies, Christian education and Christian spirituality at Northwestern, where she was awarded the college’s Teaching Excellence Award in 1998.
-She is the author of Keeping Company with Jesus: Reflections on Gospel Stories (Augsburg Books, 2005).
+She teaches biblical studies, Christian education and Christian spirituality at Northwestern.
+She is the author of Keeping Company with Jesus: Reflections on Gospel Stories (Augsburg Books, 2005) and Knit Together: Many Colors, One Life (2014).
 She also has written articles for Christian Education Journal and Church Herald.
 She occasionally presents seminars and leads retreats on such topics as teaching, Christian spirituality and spiritual disciplines.
 Prior to joining Northwestern’s faculty, she taught at a college and seminary in South Africa.

 - Christian Spirituality